 Einstein said, “Everything has changed with the splitting of the atom except one thing — the way we think.
 We must change the way we think!”

-I would suggest to you that the new way we need to think is an old way we forgot about, and which we are going to remember and apply to hypnotherapy in this course, Finding True Magic.
+I would suggest to you that the new way we need to think is an old way we have simply forgotten about.
+It’s this “old” way (of wisdom) that we seek to remember and apply to hypnotherapy in the course, Finding True Magic.

-Finding True Magic Audio Seminar Set: “Mindfulness & Awareness”
+You may also want to check out this Finding True Magic Audio Seminar: “Mindfulness & Awareness”